 Mr. Stumpf has toured with Musicians from Marlboro and the Casals Hall Ensemble and with pianist Mitsuko Uchida in performances of the complete Mozart Piano Trios.
 He’s collaborated with pianists Leif Ove Andsnes, Emanuel Ax, Jorge Bolet, Yefim Bronfman, Radu Lupu, Wolfgang Sawallisch, Sir András Schiff, and Jean-Yves Thibaudet and with the Emerson String Quartet and Guarneri Quartet.
 The Johannes String Quartet has collaborated with the Guarneri Quartet on tour in performances that included commissions from composers William Bolcom and Esa-Pekka Salonen.

-Concerto appearances have been with the Boston Symphony, Philadelphia Orchestra, Los Angeles Philharmonic, Boston Philharmonic, Virginia Symphony, Sioux City Symphony, Chamber Orchestra of the South Bay, Aspen Music Festival, and the opening concert of the 2012 Piatigorsky International Cello Festival in Los Angeles.
-As a recitalist, he has performed at the universities of Hartford, Syracuse, and Delaware, Vanderbilt University, Jordan Hall in Boston, and the Phillips and Corcoran Galleries in Washington DC.
-He has performed the Six Suites for Solo Cello by J. S. Bach on the Philadelphia Chamber Music Society Series and the Chamber Music in Historic Sites Series in Los Angeles.
+Concerto appearances for Mr. Stumpf have been with the Boston Symphony Orchestra, Philadelphia Orchestra, Los Angeles Philharmonic, Boston Philharmonic, Virginia Symphony Orchestra, Vermont Symphony Orchestra, Connecticut String Orchestra, Chamber Orchestra of the South Bay, American Youth Symphony, and Aspen Festival Orchestra.
+As a recitalist, he’s performed at the Universities of Hartford and Delaware, Syracuse University, Jordan Hall in Boston, and The Phillips Collection and the Corcoran Gallery of Art in Washington, DC.
+He recently performed the Six Suites for Solo Cello by J. S. Bach on the Philadelphia Chamber Music Society series and on the Chamber Music in Historic Sites series in Los Angeles.